The City of Lethbridge is a place where people of all ages and abilities can participate in the community.

 The Master Plan will guide the optimization of our physical infrastructure to allow for equal access to programs and services for ALL people, including those with physical, sensory and cognitive disabilities.

-The City of Lethbridge is currently developing a Mobility/Accessibility Master Plan that will provide direction to new developments, redevelopments, and planning initiatives to ensure equal access within the physical environment is provided to all residents of the city regardless of their ability.
+The City of Lethbridge has adopted a Mobility/Accessibility Master Plan that will provide direction to new developments, redevelopments, and planning initiatives to ensure equal access within the physical environment is provided to all residents of the city regardless of their ability.

 The Mobility / Accessibility Working Group, made up of representatives from across the City, coordinate the approach to championing community accessibility in our physical infrastructure.
 Our goal is to continue identifying mobility / accessibility concerns and address them as budget and time permits